taumeson/myRetail/README.md

 2. Install the Spring Tool Suite (STS) from https://spring.io/tools/sts/all.
 This application was created on version 3.9.6.
 3. Update your machine environment variables and classpath within STS
 4. Install MongoDB Community Server from https://www.mongodb.com/download-center#atlas.
 This application has been tesed on version 4.0.2
+  * Either install MongoDB as a service, or remember to run it before testing
 5. Clone the repository from https://github.com/taumeson/myRetail.git or git@github.com:taumeson/myRetail.git

 Note: The following dependencies have been added to the pom.xml relative to a standard spring boot application.
 They are present in the repository as of September 29, 2018: